 10. Use Caution in Discussing the Incident

 Don't talk about the accident to anyone other than your lawyer, your insurance company, and the police.
 Don't talk to a representative from another insurance company without the knowledge of your attorney or insurer.
 If called by the other insurance company, be polite, but ask them to call your attorney or insurer to arrange an interview.
 Also, tell your lawyer or insurer about the call.

 12. Consider Hiring an Attorney

 If anyone was injured in the accident, it's best to consult an experienced attorney.
 An attorney can help you maximize your recovery if you're injured or better defend yourself if you're at fault.
 Many accident attorneys work on a contingency fee basis, which means that your lawyer only receives a fee if you're awarded damages or receive a settlement.
-Contact an experienced attorney now for a free claim review.
+Contact an experienced injury attorney today and learn more.